-Some questions we are always asked are what kind of power washers we have, and what kind of power washer the customer should be buying?
+Some questions we are always asked are what kind of power washers we have, and what kind of power washers the customer should be buying.
 Our answers are always the same.

 - There are two main types of pressure washers: hot water and cold water.

 - You should be buying the type best suited to your needs.

 That’s where the conversation really starts.
 We find out what applications the customer intends to use their pressure washer for, where they intend to use it, and how often they intend to use it.
 From there, we can more accurately suggest the proper pressure washer for their purpose.
 The following is intended to help educate you to be able to make those decisions by yourself and let you choose what you want based on your needs and what you know is important to getting the job done well.

 Cold water (CW) pressure washers are the most popular since they are easier to manufacture and more convenient to use.
 Cold water power washers are typically made more for consumers than for contractors or professionals, but professional-grade models are available.
 Cold water pressure washers are available in gas-powered and electric models.

 Gas Engine Units